transdigiware/blockchain/howto/ibp-console-certificates.md

 If this is an MSP **admin** identity, and the associated MSP was not created with the `Node OU` configuration enabled, then you need to perform the following additional steps:

 1. Open the **Nodes** tab in your console.
-2. Find the node that requires the admin certificate update.
-The MSP name is listed on the tile.
+2. Locate the node tile that requires the admin certificate update.
+The MSP name is listed on the tile under the node name.
 Make a note of the MSP name.
 3. Open the **Organizations** tab.
-4. Locate the MSP tile for the organization and click the **Export** icon.
+4. Locate the MSP tile for the organization MSP from step two and click the **Export** icon.
 5. Open the downloaded MSP JSON file in a text editor.
 6. Edit the `admins` element by appending the new base64-encoded certificate string that you generated in the previous section to the end of the list of comma-separated admin certificates.
-If the identity was created by using the console, you can open the identity JSON file that you exported and use the string from the `cert` field.
+If the identity was created by using the console, you can open the identity JSON file that you exported and copy the string from the `cert` field.
 7. Save your changes.
 8. In the **Organizations** tab, open the MSP tile for the peer and click the **Settings** icon.
 9. In the side panel, click **Add file** and select the updated MSP JSON file.
 10. Click **Update MSP definition**.
 11. Re-export this updated MSP and share the file with all of the members of the network who need to import it into their console.

-To verify that the update worked, in the console, open the MSP tile and view the updated expiration date.
+To verify that the update worked, open the MSP tile and view the updated expiration date.

-#### Step three: Update node admin identity
-{: #cert-mgmt-manual-update-node-identity}

-If this is an admin certificate for a peer or ordering node, you need to update the node admin identity.
-Open the associated peer or ordering node and click the **Associate identity for peer** or **Associate identity for ordering service** and browse to the newly created identity from the wallet.

-#### Step four: Update ordering service admin
+#### Step three: Update ordering service admin
 {: #cert-mgmt-manual-update-os-admin}

 If this MSP is for the ordering service admin, you need to update the ordering service.

 From the **Nodes** tab, open the ordering service tile.
-Under **Ordering service administrators** click the **gear icon** on the Ordering service organization MSP tile.
+Under **Ordering service administrators** click the **Settings icon** on the Ordering service organization MSP tile.
 Browse to the new identity or click **Upload JSON** to add the new MSP JSON file from [step two](#cert-mgmt-manual-update-msp).

 ![Ordering service admin MSP update](../images/os-msp-gear-icon.png "Ordering service admin MSP update"){: caption="Figure 2.
 Ordering service admin MSP update" caption-side="bottom"}

+#### Step four: Update node admin identity
+{: #cert-mgmt-manual-update-node-identity}

+If this is an admin certificate for a peer or ordering node, you need to update the node admin identity.
+Open the associated peer or ordering service and click the **Associate identity for peer** or **Associate identity for ordering service** and browse to the newly created identity from the wallet.

 #### Step five: Update channel member on ordering service
 {: #cert-mgmt-manual-update-os-channel-member}